allan-pg/Titanic-Dashboard-in-Power-BI/README.md

 ![image](https://github.com/user-attachments/assets/4918622f-e532-4878-bd09-3784c6c8c278)

 ## Introduction
-Titanic Dataset can be downloaded from <a href="https://www.kaggle.com/datasets/brendan45774/test-file">Kaggle</a>
+Titanic Dataset can be downloaded from Kaggle.
+Click <a href="https://www.kaggle.com/datasets/brendan45774/test-file">here </a>to download.
 It has 1309 rows and 10 columns

 ## Tools Used